Pizzuti92/MG-MAMPOSSt/README.md

 Output/svbin.dat
 Output/svfit.dat
 ```
 The first line is the input data-set - Be sure that the format agrees with the documentation (the first two lines are considered as comments) - while the second line corresponds to the file storing the input parameters.
 All the other lines indicate the output file names.
-In this tutorial we will perform a test run in Chameleon Screening (**Model I**); as such, we change the output likelihood file as
+In this tutorial we will perform a test run in Chameleon Screening (**kmp=9**); as such, we change the output likelihood file as
 ```bash
 Output/MaxLik_ChameleonTest.dat
 ```
 Now, we define the details of the run by working on the parameters in pars_all_N_O_spec_DS.
-In particular, we choose to work with the two free parameters defining the modified gravity model, which are the background value of the chameleon field **\phi_\infty** and the coupling constant **Q**.
+In particular, we choose to work with the two free parameters defining the modified gravity model, which are the background value of the chameleon field **\phi_\infty**, given in unit of 1e-5 and the coupling constant **Q**.
 This means that the only numbers different from zero in the first block should be the last two:
 ```bash
 0.
 0.